 We are all incredibly lucky to live in such a beautiful land full of natural wonders, but it is imperative that we recognize and understand the disturbing history that our country was built on, and the ongoing oppression.
 We must honour the communities that are in deep mourning for the heart-breaking genocide of their youth, their culture and traditions.

-Now that Canada Day 2021 has come and passed, it is important to continue our learning.
 Please continue to use this guide of resources and calls to action to inspire and guide your learning, unlearning and reflection.

 1. Learn about the land on which you live, work and play

 Recognize that ninety-five percent of British Columbia, including Vancouver, is on unceded traditional First Nations territory.
 Unceded means that First Nations people never ceded or legally signed away their lands to the Crown or to Canada.